C interview questions and answers

 Explanation:

-Rule 1.
-Assign the priority to the pointer declaration considering precedence and associative according to following table.
+Rule 1: Assign priority to the pointer declaration by considering precedence and associativity according to the following table.

-(): This operator behaves as bracket operator or function operator.
+(): This operator functions as a bracket or function operator.

-[]: This operator behaves as array subscription operator.
+[]: This operator acts as the array subscription operator.

-*: This operator behaves as pointer operator not as multiplication operator.
+*This operator functions as the pointer operator, distinct from its use as a multiplication operator.

-Identifier: It is not an operator but it is name of pointer variable.
-You will always find the first priority will be assigned to the name of pointer.
+Identifier: Although not classified as an operator, it represents the name of the pointer variable.
+Priority is consistently assigned to the name of the pointer.

 (1) How to read following pointer?